 or between 40-60 for a decent room with shower/ aircon and Resort faclities.

 Happy Holidaying!
-I can wait to go back to Thailand! over 7 years ago
+I can wait to go back to Thailand! almost 11 years ago

 I'm been in Thailand for nearly 2 months now and plan on staying for 6 or so more.
 I find that it is very easy to stay low key and not spend any money on some days and just as easy to blow it out and spend thousands of baht (or hundreds of USD) on others.
 After accommodations which since it's low season in July you should be able to get a pretty good deal on a nice room close to the beach (around 500-700 baht per night ($15-$20)) Stay away from the western food... first off it's horrible and second it's generally 3-4 times more expensive than the Thai food which is awesome.
 Don't be afraid to eat from food stands these places have some of the best food around and are super cheap.